sola-st/CodeMapper/README.md

   * MeasureAnnotatedData.py &emsp; Check the results of the manually annotated data.
   * MeasureSuppression.py &emsp; Check the results of the suppression study data.

-* These files work for AnythingTracker and baselines and have 2 modes, the modes can be altered at the entry point of these files:
+* These files work for AnythingTracker and baselines and have 3 modes, the modes can be altered at the entry point of these files:
-  * one for evaluating a specified approach,
+  * evaluating a specified approach,
-  * and another one for evaluating the approaches in the ablation study.
+  * evaluating the approaches in the ablation study (turn off techniques or test context sizes).

 ### Visualization
 All the result tables and plots are extracted from the files in the *src/anything_tracker/visualization* directory.

 * **[Tables for RQ1]** TableAnnoSuppressionResults.py &emsp; Show the comparison with baselines.
+* **[Tables and Plots for RQ2]**
-* **[Plots for RQ2]** PlotAnnoSuppressionResultsAblation.py &emsp; Show the results of the ablation study.
+  * PlotAnnoSuppressionResultsAblation.py &emsp; Show the results of the ablation study for turning off different components.
+  * TableContextSizeResults.py &emsp; Show the results of the ablation study for testing different context sizes.
 * **[Plot for RQ3]** PlotExexutionTimeComparison.py &emsp; Show the comparison of execution time with baselines.

 ## Reproducing the results in the paper